 Security of information

 We are committed to ensuring that your information is held securely.
-In order to prevent unauthorised access or disclosure, we have developed separate IT policies which set out how we keep the information held on our systems secure.
+In order to prevent unauthorised access or disclosure we have developed separate IT policies which set out how we keep secure the information held on our systems.
 We also have a number of physical security measures in place, such as office security and confidential destruction of waste paper.

-Information about residents is kept for the duration of the tenancy/lease and then for a period of up to 7 years or until all debts and/or legal proceedings are cleared.
+Information about residents is kept for the duration of the tenancy/lease and then for a period of up to 7 years or until all debts and/or legal proceedings are cleared, or longer if required by law or regulation.
 We will destroy information securely when we no longer need it.

-All data will be stored securely within Europe and all data held on our own computer systems is stored locally in the UK.
+All data is stored securely in accordance with data protection legislation and all data held on our own computer systems is stored in the UK

 Special Categories of Data